npolley/CircumSpectrum/src/CORALIE/README.md

  <h1 align="center">CORALIE</h1>

  <p align="center">
     CORALIE (Correlation of Reaction Activities Localized in Experiments) is an interactive Shiny application for multi-tier exploration of metabolic fingerprints and related features.
-It is organized around a single **Analysis Interface** that exposes three tiers of comparison: cohort-level fingerprints, pairwise subsystem correlations, and reaction-level drill-downs.
+It is organized around a single analysis interface that exposes three tiers of comparison: phenotype-level fingerprints, pairwise subsystem correlations, and reaction-level drill-downs.
  </p>

 ---